 How the GOSPBU formed

-In the summer of 2013 many GOS breeders were looking for a place to discuss different aspects of raising GOS pigs.
-When a collective group of GOS breeders had a chance to meet, and talk about the many great ways to improve the herd, the GOSPBU was born.
+n the summer of 2013, many Gloucestershire Old Spots (GOS) breeders were looking for a place to connect, share knowledge, and discuss the many aspects of raising GOS pigs.
+When a group of dedicated breeders came together to exchange ideas on improving the breed and supporting one another, the Gloucestershire Old Spots Pig Breeders United (GOSPBU) was born.

 Luther Clevenger – President